One of the questions people keep on asking me is “Why do my hormone levels on blood tests keep showing as normal despite me having hormonal symptoms?”

 So, look at the whole picture or you will also miss the real cause of what ails you.
 For example, let’s say you do have low thyroid hormones.
 This could be caused by high estrogen levels.
 And let’s say your liver hormones are low.
 This could be from high adrenal hormones.
 The relationship between these hormones is not well-known.
 Without evaluating the whole scene, you would get only half of the picture and could end up treating the wrong gland.

 My point regarding this tip is to not wait until you are diagnosed with a hormonal deficiency; because even if it does show up as a true problem, what would be the solution?
-I would personally want to know the case.
+I would personally want to know the cause.

 So, don’t miss the forest for the trees.